Catalogs

 How to use

 Amoro v0.4 introduced the catalog management feature, where table creation is performed under a catalog.
 Users can create, edit, and delete catalogs in the catalogs module, which requires configuration of metastore, table format, and environment information upon creation.
-For more information, please refer to the documentation: Managing catalogs
+For more information, please refer to the documentation: Managing catalogs.

 Future work